jaydenhinrichsen/lan-scan/README.md

 ## Bugs & Issues
 - First scan returns an empty array.
-- Not running asynchronously or with callbacks, so too large of a search size result in a Heap Error, or Call Stack Error.
+- Not running asynchronously or with callbacks, so too large of a search size will result in a Heap Error, or Call Stack Error.
 - Hostname & MAC address is not yet implemented.